 On any other day, we might have taken in the spectacle with interest and enjoyed a beer.
 Instead, we slumped into the only restaurant that would open its doors to pilgrims and begged them to open the kitchen while we waited for a bus that – in two hour’s time – would take us to the nearby town of Ondarroa, which was the only place that had two beds.

-The party in Ondarroa was also going full steam ahead.
-We walked past the revelers and climbed the stairs to the hostel which, just like the night before, was pilgrim-friendly but not pilgrim-focused.
+The party in Ondarroa was also going full-steam ahead.
+We walked past the revelers and climbed the stairs to the hostel which, just like the night before, was pilgrim-friendly but not pilgrim-exclusive.